Ooypunk/beams-calculator-cpp/README.md

 ./main config.json

 ## To do
-- Make import (for both Parts and Materials) fully configurable in config.json -- general import settings in "config", overrides in "parts" or "materials"
 - CPU usage is now dosed by using usleep(), but number of microseconds are fixed now: this should be flexible, depending on the machine it is running on
 - limit/expand output, depending on -v (or -vv, -vvv) command line argument